isomerpages/moe-meridianpri/_the-meridian-experience/Teaching & Learning Programmes/Information & Communications Technology.md

 **Partnering Parents for Cyber Wellness**
 <p align="justify">We believe that strong partnerships with parents and guardians reinforce our Cyber Wellness message at home.
-We encourage families to:
+We encourage families to:<br>

 •	Model good digital habits<br>
 •	Maintain balance between screen time and offline life<br>